We are now OPEN for applications for places to start in September 2022

 If you chose to train through the Doncaster ITT Partnership you are based in schools for the full year of the training, part of which involves at least a half-term ‘second placement’ at a contrasting school (this is usually almost a full-term for most trainees).

-Central training is offered via a variety of central workshops at various local schools and training venues in Doncaster throughout the year.
+Curriculum Development Sessions are offered via a variety of central training workshops at various local schools and training venues in Doncaster (or on-line) throughout the year.
 You will also be involved in individual and whole school training within your own schools.
 You will be allocated a school based ‘Mentor’ and although not employed, unless you are a ‘Salaried’ trainee, you will essentially become a member of the school staff for that year.

 University-based training involves more ‘on-campus’ training in lecture halls / rooms with several school ‘placements’ throughout the year at different schools, potentially spread over a very wide area – often up to an hour or more travel from your home.